 More information on lead poisoning and lead exposure from the Mayo Clinic-

 January 20 – Parents informed by letter of high lead levels in the water at Summit Elementary School.
 The high lead level was reportedly found in September 2016.
 DEP was notified in September and the students and staff drank bottled water for 2 days.
 On January 19th, the school provided bottled water to students and staff again.
 Reportedly, Summit is the only school with well water.
 Superintendent said water would only be in toilets and urinals, that bottled water and hand sanitizer would be available for the next week to 10 days.

 January 24 – Summit Elementary to close for at least 2 days while officials deal with the high lead levels found in the well water.
 The school board president said that the maintenance supervisor misunderstood the DEP and thought the water was safe for the 2 days in September that the children were provided bottled water.
 Roughly 80% of the water sampled in August tested about the acceptable lead levels.
 A subsequent test showed 100% of the samples were above the acceptable levels.

 January 26 – Summit Elementary reopens.
-Portable hand washing stations are available.
-More testing being done on the water.
+Portable handwashing stations are available.
+More testing is done on the water.

 January 28 – Summit Elementary to offer blood lead level testing on students and staff.

 February 3 – Summit Elementary students to be moved to the old Broad Street Elementary on February 6th.
 Broad Street had been closed for 2 years but students will remain there indefinitely.
 Water testing will be done at Broad Street.